-Any development proposal, pursuant to the Old Palm City Redevelopment Zoning District, will be required to comply with all applicable LDRs including uses, density, set-backs, height, open-space, wetlands, uplands, landscaping, stormwater, etc. The Old Palm City Redevelopment Zoning District and Core, Corridor, Detached-1, and Industrial zoning subdistricts are consistent with all applicable provisions of the Land Development Regulations.
+Any development proposal for land located within the Old Palm City Redevelopment Zoning District will be required to comply with all applicable LDRs including uses, density, set-backs, height, open-space, wetlands, uplands, landscaping, stormwater, etc. The Old Palm City Redevelopment Zoning District and Core, Corridor, Detached, Multifamily, and Industrial zoning subdistricts are consistent with all applicable provisions of the Land Development Regulations.